-The future of the Project Site without the Proposed Action will result in the golf course and membership club not being a sustainable business in the long run, and operations of the club, and maintenance of the 101.8 acres of open and recreational space currently located at the Project Site, could be in serious jeopardy.
-As demonstrated at various other clubs that have closed over the last decade, the loss of a daily custodian to maintain the open space on golf courses results in degradation and property damage through neglect.2 Thus, without a custodian to manage the grounds, the quality of the critical environmental area, open space and recreational resources at the Project Site could diminish significantly.
+The Applicant has determined that downsizing the existing golf course and improving the Project Site with a residential development is the best permissible option under existing zoning to counteract these economic trends.
+The future of the Project Site without the Proposed Action will result in the golf course and membership club not being a sustainable business in the long run, and operations of the club, and maintenance of the 101.8 acres of open and recreational space currently located at the Project Site, would be in serious jeopardy.
+Without a custodian to manage the grounds, the quality of the critical environmental area, open space and recreational resources at the Project Site would diminish significantly.
 Improvements to stormwater management and flood damage prevention included in the Proposed Action would also not be undertaken.
 Current flooding conditions and potential safety hazards would continue and potentially significantly degrade.

 With respect to background "baseline" future conditions, several developments have been proposed or approved in the Village of Mamaroneck.
-The following are proposed or approved projects: a six-unit multi-family development at 620 West Boston Post Road; a seven-unit multi-family development at 532 W Boston Post Road; a 96-unit multi-family development at 270 Waverly Avenue; a 13-unit multi-family development at 422 East Boston Post Road; and a 21-unit residential development at 690 Mamaroneck Avenue.3 None of these projects are within a quarter-mile radius of the Project Site.
+The following are proposed or approved projects as of December 2015: a six-unit multi-family development at 620 West Boston Post Road; a seven-unit multi-family development at 532 W Boston Post Road; a 96-unit multi-family development at 270 Waverly Avenue; a 13-unit multi-family development at 422 East Boston Post Road; and a 21-unit residential development at 690 Mamaroneck Avenue.
+None of these projects are within a quarter-mile radius of the Project Site.